 August 1, 2019

-ABM (account-based marketing) is a concept that’s taking the data driven marketing world by storm.
+Measuring account-based engagement is an integral part of account-based marketing.
+It is a concept that’s taking the B2B marketing world by storm.

 The key to ABM success lies in identifying a small number of high-profile accounts and targeting them with personalised campaigns.